 If you don’t shift at the back you will experience a sudden increase in cadence and drop in power as resistance drops.
-Shifting one or two cogs down at the rear will equalise the gears and help you maintain power and cadence as you shift.
+Shifting one or two cogs down at the rear will equalize the gears and help you maintain power and cadence as you shift.

-As I mentioned at the top, shifting gears on a bike is part science, part instinct and part experience.
+As I mentioned at the top, shifting gears on a bike is part science, part instinct, and part experience.

 It is something that takes practice but will reward you with a much more satisfying ride as a result.